BLOOD TYPE DIETS

 5. Proper supplementation and the detoxification procedures are also often needed to restore health, and these are not part of the blood type diet system.

-For all of these reasons, I do not recommend the blood type diets.
+For all of these reasons, we do not recommend the blood type diets.